Kamm Visits Beijing and Hong Kong for Talks with Chinese Officials and Foreign Diplomats

 A Call from London

-At 3:30 PM on July 15, 2015, I received an email from Mandie McKeown in London.
+At 3:30 PM on July 15, 2015, I received an email from Mandie McKeown, Campaigns Coordinator the International Tibet Network in London.
 “I have been given some worrying news,” she wrote.
 She hesitated, wanting to verify the news from another source.
 At 8:46 PM she informed me that Tenzin Delek Rinpoche had died in recent days.

-Tenzin Delek had died on July 12.
-Mandie’s McKeown’s news was current.
+McKeown’s news was current: Tenzin Delek had died on July 12.
 The lama’s family got the news in a phone call from the prison authorities at 10 PM Tibet time on the 12th.
 Large-scale protests broke out on July 13 as demonstrators demanded that the prison authorities hand over the Rinpoche’s body to his family and his monastery.
 The police reportedly beat the protesters and dispersed them with tear gas.
 Protests and unrest continued in Yajiang County, site of Orthok Monastery, and Lithang County on July 14 and July 15.

 Acting on a hunch, I asked Dui Hua researchers to look for regulations on how to deal with the death of prisoners in custody.
 It turned out that regulations had just been jointly issued by the Ministry of Justice, the Supreme People’s Procuratorate, and the Ministry of Civil Affairs in March 2015, four months before Tenzin Delek’s death.